veebch/twirly/README.md

 ### Wiring

 The DRV8825 needs to be wired to match the photo below.
-For something more specific, the code contains all the individual GPIO pins.
+The code contains all the individual GPIO pins.

 <div align="center">
 <img src="images/guts.jpg" width="66%">